 A graduate of George Washington University Law School, he has been called upon by the Department of Justice to serve as an evaluator of other United States Attorney’s Offices, teaches at the U.S. Department of Justice’s National Advocacy Center, in Columbia, South Carolina, and has taught abroad as part of DOJ’s Overseas Prosecutorial Development, Assistance, and Training program.
 Mr. Patel also serves as an Adjunct Professor at the University of Dayton Law School and is the former President of the Dayton chapter of the Federal Bar Association.

-Squire Patton Boggs has made several additions to its Litigation Practice in Ohio and nationally including the former Solicitor General of the Commonwealth of Kentucky Chad Meredith, GE Aviation Chief Compliance Officer & Deputy General Counsel W. Breck Weigel and former U.S. Attorney for the Southern District of Ohio Benjamin Glassman.
-Former Ambassador and jury trial lawyer Randy Evans and Atlanta’s former Mayor Kasim Reed joined in the firm’s Litigation practice Atlanta.
+Squire Patton Boggs has made several additions to its Litigation Practice in Ohio and nationally including the former Solicitor General of the Commonwealth of Kentucky Chad Meredith, GE Aviation Chief Compliance Officer & Deputy General Counsel W. Breck Weigel, former U.S. Attorney for the Southern District of Ohio Benjamin Glassman and former Ambassador and jury trial lawyer Randy Evans.